AlgoSkyNet/stress-test/README.md

 # Stress Test Client
 This project consists of a library to start and monitor the status of strategy runs, and a testing tool to do the stress test.
 The logic will be explained below.
+The purpose of this client is to find out that in an acceptable performance degeneration situation, how many concurrent strategy runs can be executed.
 ##Introduction
 The library handles communications at the low level with the Ricequant's Facade, the testing tool calls the library to execute strategies following certain rules to find out the system capacity.
 As we know the system bottleneck is at the server side, not network or client machine, we made the testing tool to allow only one instance at a time for simplicity.
 ###The Library - Facade Restful Client